 Some religious organizations claim the word “psallo” as translated “making melody” in Ephesians 5:19, authorize the use of mechanical instruments due to how it can be defined.
 However, as with the word “psalms”, we can reason with the scriptures that this definition and use of the word would not be in context of what God is commanding.

 Again, if this is true, then we must use mechanical instruments in worship to obey God’s command.
 History indicates the early church congregations did not use mechanical instruments.
-We obviously cannot judge anyone to heaven or hell (paradise or torment until judgment day), but it would not be unreasonable to believe that those in the early church congregations are in torment if mechanical instruments are commanded in worship, since they did not use them.
-Think about it... if the Bible commands we use mechanical instruments in worship and the early church did not use them, then they did not obey God's commandments... their worship was in vain for hundreds of years.
+We obviously cannot judge anyone to heaven or hell (paradise or torment until judgment day), but it would not be unreasonable to believe that those in the early church congregations are in torment if mechanical instruments are commanded in worship since they did not use them.
+Think about it... if the Bible commands we use mechanical instruments in worship and the early churches of the New Testament did not use them, then they did not obey God's commandments... their worship was in vain for hundreds of years.

 As we can see, this word also has various meanings.
 In the context of this commandment, “psallo” means to sing a hymn and celebrate the praises of God in song, and make melody with the heart, as the passage instructs.